manuml1312/Clustering_Cancer_Dataset/README.md

 ## Acknowledgements

-We acknowledge the contributions of the research community in providing the METABRIC dataset and the developers of the various open-source libraries used in this project.
-Special thanks to all contributors and sponsors who supported this research.
+We thank the research community for providing the METABRIC dataset and acknowledge the developers of the open-source libraries that facilitated this analysis.